Google Says CPU Patches Cause 'Negligible Impact On Performance' With New 'Retpoline' Technique - Slashdot

 Re: (Score:3)

-Google's technique requires patching binaries/code (Score:4, Informative)
+Google's technique requires patching binaries/code (Score:5, Interesting)

 Re: (Score:2)